Candy Chromatography: What Makes Those Colors?

 - Clip two of the prepared chromatography strips to a wooden splint.
 Make sure the two strips do not touch each other or the beaker and that their bottoms are aligned.
 Rest the splint on top of the beaker so that the strips hang straight into the beaker.

 - Let the solvent rise up the strip (by capillary action) until it is about 0.5 cm from the top then remove the strip from the solvent.
-Keep a close eye on your chromatography strip and the solvent front— if you let it run too long the dye may run off the paper and become distorted.
+Depending on the chromatography paper, this can take anywhere from 30 minutes to several hours.
+Regularly check on your chromatography strip and the solvent front— if you let it run too long the dye may run off the paper and become distorted.

 - Use a pencil to mark how far the solvent rose.